openmastery/tools/Readme.md

 * The IFM Intellij Plugin
 * The IFM Visualizer (vagrant)

+The binary demo version of the tools is available from this repository.
+If you decide to use the tools or want to take a look at the source code, please [join](http://openmastery.org/join) the Open Mastery Developer Network (free).
+All Open Mastery source code is developed under the "Guild Open Source" license agreement, a copy-left license for collaborative guild development of all Idea Flow-related Intellectual Property.

 ## The Intellij Plugin

 You can install the plugin by adding "http://ideaflow.org/updatePlugins.xml" as a [custom plugin repository](https://www.jetbrains.com/idea/help/custom-plugin-repositories-dialog.html) and then installing "ideaflow-plugin".